Baye Djiby Fall

 Baye Djiby Fall (born 20 April 1985), often referred to simply as Djiby, is a Senegalese professional football coach and a former forward.
 He is the manager of Génération Foot.
 Fall last played for Hobro IK in the 2018–19 Danish Superliga.
-Fall has previously played professional for top-flight clubs in Denmark, United Arab Emirates, Russia, Norway and Belgium.
-In Norway he was the top goalscorer in Tippeligaen with his 16 goals for Molde FK.
+Fall has previously played professionally for top-flight clubs in Denmark, the United Arab Emirates, Russia, Norway and Belgium.
+In Norway, he was the top goalscorer in Tippeligaen with his 16 goals for Molde FK.